Summary -

 a - z | Alphabet (lowercase) |

-If no USAGE clause specified during the declaration, DISPLAY computation applied to the declaration. i.e., 1 character = 1 byte.
+- USAGE DISPLAY is applicable for alphabetic data types.
+If no USAGE clause is coded, DISPLAY is applied. i.e., 1 character = 1 byte.

-Alphabetic data type is left justified by default and the data in all alphabetic data items or variables are left justified automatically.
+- The alphabetic data type is left justified by default, and the data in all alphabetic variables are left justified automatically.

-If the sending data is smaller than the receiving data item, the unused character positions at the right are filled with spaces.
+- If the input is smaller than the receiving variable size, unused character positions at the right are filled with SPACEs.

 Practical Example -